He was handing out $50 tips at a cafe. Police then charged him with bank robbery

-A man tipping $50 bills Monday morning on Duval Street was arrested for bank robbery 20 minutes after the 911 report came in, Key West police said.
+A man from Sarasota County tipping $50 bills Monday morning on Duval Street was arrested for bank robbery 20 minutes after the 911 report came in, Key West police said.

 Meyers was arrested for robbery and tampering with evidence, both felonies.
-He remained at the Stock Island Detention Center on Monday evening without bond.
+He remained at the Stock Island Detention Center on Tuesday without bond.

 Police received the call at 9:18 a.m., after the suspect left the bank.